-What most shoppers don't know is that most low-end olive oil comes from that leftover paste.
-The pastes are processed with chemicals that extract the remaining oil, then the oil is refined so that it will have a long shelf life.
+What most shoppers don’t know is that most low-end olive oil comes from that leftover paste.
+The paste is processed with chemicals that extract the remaining oil, and then the oil is refined so that it will have a long shelf life.

 “Most of what you buy in the supermarket for $5 a liter is mass produced,” Lewis said.
 “Often it’s very refined.
 Sometimes you can get a good product.
 High quality oil is more like fresh olive juice.”

 So how do you find a decent bottle?
-Because labeling standards are hazy, Lewis said he recommends finding a reputable seller or to try different oils to find what you like.
+Because labeling standards are hazy, Lewis recommends finding a reputable seller or to try different oils to find what you like.